GENI-NSF/geni-tutorials/README.md

 The **geni-tutorials** repository includes supporting files used for [GENI Tutorials](http://groups.geni.net/geni/wiki/GENIExperimenter/Tutorials).
 Directories found in this repository are organized as follows:

 - **AnsibleHelloGENI**: Contains files required for the [Hello GENI Ansible experiment](http://groups.geni.net/geni/wiki/GENIExperimenter/Tutorials/AnsibleHelloGENI), which convert the existing [Hello GENI](http://groups.geni.net/geni/wiki/GENIExperimenter/Tutorials/RunHelloGENI) exercise and install script to use the [Ansible](http://www.ansible.com/home) configuration management tool.

+- **ansible**: Contains files required to run the [Systematic Experimentation with Ansible experiment](http://groups.geni.net/geni/wiki/GENIExperimenter/Tutorials/SystematicExperimentationAnsible), which creates a simple topology that is then used to create larger, reproducible topologies.
+The [Ansible](http://www.ansible.com/home) configuration management tool is used to install and configure software on all nodes.

 - **HelloGENI**: Contains files required for the [Hello GENI Experiment](http://groups.geni.net/geni/wiki/GENIExperimenter/Tutorials/RunHelloGENI), which is a step-by-step walkthrough gor setting up and running a GENI Experiment.